Can You Get A Credit Card With Bad Credit?

 Secured Tims® Mastercard

-The Secured Tims Mastercard comes in both a secured and unsecured form.
-It allows users to earn Points that can later be redeemed on items from the Tim Hortons menu or as statement credits.
+The Secured Tims Mastercard comes in both a secured and an unsecured form.
+It allows users to earn points that can later be redeemed on items from the Tim Hortons menu or as statement credits.

 You can earn 12x points per $1 on Tim Horton purchases in Canada (with Tims Rewards scan) and 2x Points per $1 on groceries, gas, EV charging, transit, taxis, and rideshares.
 All other purchases will earn you 1x Point per $4.

-No credit score is required for the Secured Tims Mastercard, only a $50 minimum security deposit.
+To be eligible for the Secured Tims Mastercard, you must provide a $50 minimum security deposit.
+No credit score is required.

 Learn more: Tims® Mastercard Review